bandarimanojkumar/cs404/lab03/readme.txt

   Lab Group:Manoj Kumar and Sadwith Gogula

 slider.js
-		code for reading an analog voltage from a variable resistor. analog.js
+		code for reading an analog voltage from a variable resistor and control brightness of led using that value. analog.js
 		code for controlling  brightness of  LEDs using PWM.